uvio-network/apischema/README.md

   static rules.
 Criteria like label IDs and user IDs are dynamic.
 Adding dynamic rules to dynamic lists restricts the lists' ability to only contain dynamic rules.
+* The `Vote` resource allows users to express their opinions and verify real events.
+Every vote has a value attached to it.
+When staking reputation, this value is the amount of tokens staked onchain.
+When verifying the truth this value must be 1, because of the enforced notion "one man one vote".
+Every vote object references a post ID, which is the claim on which the given vote was cast.